So you’ve seen the “site speed error” in Google’s Search Console and hit the panic button.

 You won’t find them in WordPress either, so check them out here to learn more.

 This step also requires the use of a plugin.

 Image optimization is a must if you want to make your site faster.

 There are many plugins that do such a thing, but you have to be really careful with this one.

 As website owners in need of a plugin, we tend to drift towards those that have 10 million stars and are used by more people.

-There are many others like EWW Optimizer, so just go with what works best with your site.
+There are many others like EWW Optimizer, so just go with what works best for your site.

 7. Test, Test, and Test Again

 Everything mentioned in this post will help speed up your website.